Machine Learning Engineering for Edge AI: Challenges & Best Practices

 • Data quality: Edge devices may generate noisy or low-quality data, which can impact the performance of machine learning models.

-• Model size: Machine learning models that are designed for edge devices must be smaller and more compact than traditional models to fit within the limited storage capacity of these devices.
+• Model size: Machine learning models designed for edge devices must be smaller and more compact than traditional models to fit within the limited storage capacity of these devices.

 • Deployment and management: Deploying and managing machine learning models on edge devices can be complex, requiring specialized tools and expertise.